At a Glance

 Functional Specialist PIP – Northern Ireland

-- conducting initial reviews, paper-based, face-to-face, video or telephone assessments to evaluate how a claimants health condition or disability affects their day-to-day life
+- Conduct initial reviews—paper‑based, face‑to‑face, video or telephone assessments—to evaluate how a claimant’s health condition or disability affects their day‑to‑day life.

-observing and reporting on an individuals ability to carry out activities
+- Observe and report on an individual’s ability to carry out activities.

-analysing and interpreting clinical information and supporting evidence
+- Analyse and interpret clinical information and supporting evidence.

-creating one comprehensive 3,000-4,000-word report of the evidence gathered for each claimant, up to a maximum of 3 per day
+- Create one comprehensive 3,000–4,000‑word report of the evidence gathered for each claimant, up to a maximum of three per day.

-ensuring enough detail, evidence and justification are given to support the DWP in making decisions
+- Ensure enough detail, evidence and justification are given to support the DWP in making decisions.

-developing your clinical knowledge and learning about the health conditions which are less familiar to you.
+- Develop your clinical knowledge and learn about the health conditions which are less familiar to you.

-This is hybrid role with expectation that you will be based at home and assigned to work from your nearest assessment centre on a rota basis to deliver face-to-face assessments.
+- Work a hybrid role, based at home and assigned to work from your nearest assessment centre on a rota basis to deliver face‑to‑face assessments.

 Your working hours:

-Youll be contracted to work 7.5 hours per day, 37.5 hours per week (full time), youll be able to agree your actual working hours with your line manager after training.
-Working patterns will be between the hours of 8am and 8pm.
+You’ll be contracted to work 7.5 hours per day, 37.5 hours per week (full time).
+Working patterns will be between the hours of 8 am and 8 pm.

 About Capita HAAS